Admissions and Enrollment

 A: Attendance in the program is meant to be full time, on campus, for one calendar year.
 The curriculum is very rigorous and time-intensive.
 As such, it is not possible to hold any full-time employment.
 Please consult your employer if you intend to continue working while enrolled in the program.

-A: The program’s tuition is $49,500, plus quarterly fees charged by the campus for all students.
+A: The program’s tuition for 2024-2025 is $51,000, plus quarterly fees charged by the campus for all students.
 As campus fees vary by academic quarter and degree, please visit the Registrar’s Office for more information.
 Limited financial support for need-based, underrepresented students will be considered after April 15 on a case-by-case basis.

 A: It depends on when you drop the course in a given academic quarter.
 You have until the end of Week 5 to receive a 100% refund on all course units dropped.
 If you drop the course by the end of Week 7, you will receive a 50% refund on all course units dropped.
-After Week 7, you will receive a 0% refund on all course units dropped.
+After Week 7, no refunds will be given on any course units dropped.

 A: The MQST program offers a limited number of fellowships to qualified applicants.
 Students in self-supporting programs such as MQST are limited in their eligibility for certain types of fellowships and financial aid such as Graduate Division or University Foundation funding, and state-funded fellowships/scholarships.
 However you CAN apply for extramural funding awarded directly to you and federally subsidized and un-subsidized loans subject to your eligibility.
 The Graduate division maintains this list of extramural funding opportunities.